NaxyPython/Portfolio/Time_Series/README.md

    - Analysis of São Paulo's monthly average temperatures.
    - Visualization of trends and empirical correlations.
      ![Seasonal Plot](graphics/S1.png)
+     **Insight:**
+- The data exhibit strong seasonality, suggesting that a seasonal model like SARIMA is appropriate for forecasting.

 2. **Stationarity and differencing:**
    - Stationarity tests to assess the properties of the series.